Raja Ka Rampur

-Raja Ka Rampur is a town, and one of oldest nagar panchayat in Etah district in the Indian state of Uttar Pradesh.
+Raja Ka Rampur is a town, and one of the oldest nagar panchayat in Etah district in the Indian state of Uttar Pradesh.

 It is situated on Etah-Aliganj-Rudain-Kampil-Kaimganj road route.

 History

 It began as a settlement of farmers and tribes of Panchal Kingdom, close to banks of Ganga and Kampil rivers.
 It was part of Kingdom of Rudrayan of Mahabharat period (now Rudain).
-In the 14th century, Ramsingh from Kannauj migrated there with families of various casts and established a small and local kingdom.
+In the 14th century, Ramsingh from Kannauj migrated there with families of various castes and established a small and local kingdom.
 However, during the British period, Raja-Ka-Rampur became an important town.
 The Lord Dau Ji temple is there.